Tired of writing pentest reports? Let’s automate this process and let you get back to hacking! Slides included.

-Last Friday we had the pleasure to to participate at Defcamp 2018 – the biggest security conference in Central Eastern Europe.
+Last Friday we had the pleasure to participate in Defcamp 2018 – the biggest security conference in Central Eastern Europe.

-The idea is to decrease the time (and friction) spent with report writing and forget about formatting, executive summaries, introductions and other details.
-This feature tries to cover as much as possible of this effort in order to leave the pentester focus on the interesting stuff.
+The idea is to decrease the time (and friction) spent with report writing and forget about formatting, executive summaries, introductions, and other details.
+This feature tries to cover as much as possible of this effort in order to leave the pentester focused on the interesting stuff.

 You also have the option to manually add findings obtained from outside the platform (other scanners or manually) so you are not bound to our scanners’ results.

-When adding manual findings, you can take advantage of the Finding Templates feature, where you can have predefined findings with standard descriptions, risks and recommendations.
-We will have a separate blog post dedicated to report writing and we will detail these features.
+When adding manual findings, you can take advantage of the Finding Templates feature, where you can have predefined findings with standard descriptions, risks, and recommendations.
+We will have a separate blog post dedicated to reporting writing and we will detail these features.

 Our awesome team